Instant Pot Chicken and Dumplings From Scratch

 Vegetables inside the instant pot ready for the sautee.

-How to prepare homemade chicken and dumpling recipe from scratch:
+How to prepare homemade chicken and dumpling recipe from scratch

 This meal starts with either cubed raw or leftover shredded chicken.
 We used shredded chicken from a Roasted Lemon Chicken, but you can use cubed raw chicken if that’s what you have on hand.
-A combination of fresh and frozen vegetables make this dinner come together quickly.
+A combination of fresh and frozen vegetables makes this dinner come together quickly.

 For the Dumplings: Mix the flour, water, salt, ground pepper, and chopped parsley.
 Mix until just combined.
 Form dough into a log and slice or drop by rounded teaspoonfuls into the hot broth.